People

 Jean Kjellstrand, Associate Professor (University of Oregon, US)

+In the VaVa-project, Jean will work as a consultant and intervention expert.
 As an interdisciplinary social work researcher from the U.S., Dr. Jean Kjellstrand focuses on strategies to promote the healthy development and well-being of children, specifically children with an incarcerated parent.
 Using both basic research and community-participatory approaches, she conducts research that examines the impact of parental incarceration on children.
 This research then guides her work focused on developing, implementing, and evaluating interventions to support parents and their children during and following incarceration.
 For over 15 years, she researched this population and developed programs in the U.S. to help support incarcerated parents and their families.

 *